Brahmaloka: In Hinduism

 "Within the Brahmapura is an abode, a small lotus-flower within which is a small space (antarakasa).
 What is within that, should be searched out.
 That, assuredly, is what one should desire to understand."

 In Chandogya Upanishad 8.4.3, Brahmaloka is mentioned as a realm that one achieves by living a life of brahmacarya:

 So, only those who find this world of brahman (brahmaloka) by living the life of a celibate student (brahmacarya) come to possess that world, and they obtain complete freedom of movement in all the worlds.

-Buddhism
+In Buddhism

 In Buddhism, Brahmaloka refers to the highest celestial worlds in existence, the abode of the Brahmas.
 It consists of twenty heavens, namely: